Privacy policy

 Data Retention Policy

-User data is retained indefinitely while the user account is active to meet our legal obligations.
+User data is retained indefinitely while the user account is active, in order to meet our legal obligations.
+We reserve the right to delete inactive user data older than 2 years.

 Contact